udesly-adapter/university/docs/wordpress/01 - Intro/07 - FAQs.md

 ## 9. I don't receive forms by Email!

 99% of times this means your server has a wrongly configured SMTP, use a plugin like [**WP Mail SMTP**](https://wordpress.org/plugins/wp-mail-smtp/), in order to check or change your server configuration.

+## 10. My homepage scrolls infinitely and repeats itself!

+WordPress is born as a Blog Engine, so by default the Homepage of your WordPress site will be the blog page.
+If you don't want to have the blog page on your home, you should set your homepage as static and select a page to show!
+You can do it from your WordPress admin panel, following the path *Settings » Reading*.